mhawksey/Nano-Prompt-AI-Demo/README.md

 ## 📖 How to Use (the Demo Add-on)

 1.  **Open the Add-on:** In a Google Document, Sheet, or Slide, find the add-on menu (e.g., "Gemini Diagram Showcase") and select the option to show the sidebar.
-2.  **Check AI Model Status:** The sidebar will indicate the Gemini Nano model's status (e.g., "AI is ready," "AI model is downloading...", "Built-in AI (LanguageModel API) is not available...")[cite: 15, 16, 17, 18, 19].
-If downloading, please wait for it to complete[cite: 22].
+2.  **Check AI Model Status:** The sidebar will indicate the Gemini Nano model's status (e.g., "AI is ready," "AI model is downloading...", "Built-in AI (LanguageModel API) is not available...").
+If downloading, please wait for it to complete.
 3.  **Generate/Edit/Fix Diagram:** Use the input fields and buttons in the sidebar to describe, generate, edit, or fix MermaidJS diagrams.
 4.  **Insert Diagram:** Click "Insert Diagram into Document" to place the diagram as an image into your active Google Workspace file.

 ## 📚 Resources

-* **Prompt API Documentation (Chrome for Developers):** [https://developer.chrome.com/docs/extensions/ai/prompt-api](https://developer.chrome.com/docs/extensions/ai/prompt-api) [cite: 2]
+* **Prompt API Documentation (Chrome for Developers):** [https://developer.chrome.com/docs/extensions/ai/prompt-api](https://developer.chrome.com/docs/extensions/ai/prompt-api)
-* **People + AI Guidebook:** For best practices in designing with AI[cite: 10]. (https://pair.withgoogle.com/guidebook/)
+* **People + AI Guidebook:** For best practices in designing with AI. (https://pair.withgoogle.com/guidebook/)
-* **Prompt API GitHub (Explainer & Issues):** (https://github.com/webmachinelearning/prompt-api) or the newer explainer link if available from the docs[cite: 78].
+* **Prompt API GitHub (Explainer & Issues):** (https://github.com/webmachinelearning/prompt-api) or the newer explainer link if available from the docs.
 * **MermaidJS Official Documentation:** [https://mermaid.js.org/](https://mermaid.js.org/)
 * **Participate & Share Feedback:**
-    * For feedback on Chrome's implementation: File a bug report or feature request via the Chromium issue tracker[cite: 76].
+    * For feedback on Chrome's implementation: File a bug report or feature request via the Chromium issue tracker.
-    * For feedback on the API shape: Comment on issues in the Prompt API GitHub repository[cite: 77].
+    * For feedback on the API shape: Comment on issues in the Prompt API GitHub repository.

 ## 📜 License